Field Crop Classes – Classes 1 to 43

 Class 42 OTTAWA VALLEY HAY QUALITY CLASS

-- An exhibit for competition consists of one complete square bale of hay, indicating the cut – 1st, 2nd, or 3rd.
+- An exhibit for competition consists of one machine baled flake of hay, with the cut indicated – 1st, 2nd, or 3rd.

 - Prize money will be awarded according to points on an official score card.